AdityaLab/MM-TSFlib/README.md

 2. Prepare Data.
 Our dataset is [Time-MMD](https://github.com/AdityaLab/Time-MMD/) dataset.
 We provide preprocessed data in the ./data folder to accelerate training, particularly simplifying the text matching process.

+2. Prepare for ClosedSource LLM.
+Our framework is already capable of integrating closed-source LLMs.
+To save costs, you should first use closed-source LLMs, such as GPT-3.5, to generate text-based predictions.
+We have provided specific preprocessing methods in the [[document/file](https://github.com/AdityaLab/MM-TSFlib/tree/main/data/DataPre_ClosedSourceLLM)].

 ## Citation

 If you find this repo useful, please cite our paper.